Peter Hegedus: Professional career

 Hegedüs' first film, Grandfathers and Revolutions (1999), was a TV documentary about his own grandfather.
 András Hegedüs is the ex-Prime Minister of Hungary, and he played a controversial role in the Hungarian Revolution of 1956.
 The documentary was produced and directed by Hegedüs for SBS TV Australia.
 The film won multiple awards and screened at international festivals, including the United Nations Association Film Festival (2000).

 In 2002, Hegedüs formed Soul Vision Films Pty Ltd. The company has produced a variety of films with the philosophy of providing insight into the human condition.
 A Fisherman’s Story (2003), is an early film produced through the company, and is a Hungarian-Australian co-production based around the ecological disaster in Hungary in 2000.
 The film was shortlisted for the 2004 Academy Awards, along with a number of other international a accolades.

 In 2004, Hegedüs made his first short drama, Redemption (2004), which captures the nine most important minutes of a man's life in a single take.
 The critically acclaimed film was screened at the annual conference of the National Coalition to Abolish the Death Penalty accompanying the documentary Fahrenheit 9/11 by Michael Moore.

-In the mid-2000's, Hegedüs started to expand his work and focus on social impact documentaries.
+In the mid-2000s, Hegedüs started to expand his work and focus on social impact documentaries.
 He worked with major Australian not-for-profit foundations, such as the Micah Projects Inc. and the Australian Suicide Prevention Foundation.

 Hegedüs co-produced, directed and wrote My America (2011), a feature documentary exploring an outsiders perspective on the American dream.
 My America received a favourable review by Richard Kuipers ina publication of Variety.
 During the same year, Hegedüs made an observational documentary for ABC TV, The Trouble With St Mary’s (2011).
 This film follows the life of a Catholic priest who is sacked by the Vatican for unorthodox practices.
 The film was selected to compete in the inaugural BIFFDOCS competition at the Brisbane International Film Festival in 2011.

 In 2012, Hegedüs wrote and directed the award-winning short film Welcome to the Lucky Country (2012), a dark comedy about the plight of asylum seekers in Australia.
 The film won the Audience Choice award at the Brisbane Backyard Film Festival and was picked up for educational distribution in Australia.
 Hegedüs featured as part of The Courier Mail's "Queensland’s 50 Best and Brightest People".